hugo-fixit/docs/content/en/documentation/installation.md

 <!-- markdownlint-disable search-replace -->

 {{< admonition danger "Tip" >}}
 The CLI assumes prior knowledge of Hugo and FixIt.
-If you are new to Hugo or FixIt, we strongly suggest going through [the theme documentation](../) without any build tools before using the CLI.
+If you are new to Hugo or FixIt, we strongly suggest going through [the theme documentation](../) without any scaffold tools before using the CLI.
 {{< /admonition >}}

 ## Comparison